Memorable Manitobans: Stewart Mulvey (1834-1908)

 Army officer, MLA (1896-1899).

-Born in Sligo, Ireland, in May 1834, the son of Henry Mulvey and Barbara McGee, he was educated in Dublin.
-On the invitation of Dr. Egerton Ryerson he came to Ontario in 1856, and spent fourteen years teaching in that province.
+Born at Sligo, Ireland in May 1834, son of Henry Mulvey and Barbara McGee, he was educated in Dublin.
+On the invitation of Dr. Egerton Ryerson, he came to Ontario in 1856 and spent fourteen years teaching in that province.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 This page was prepared by Gordon Goldsborough.